BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/01 - The Big Data Landscape.md

 In this abstraction level, you have full control (and responsibility) for the entire operating system, but not the hardware.
 This isolates all process space and provides an entire "Virtual Machine" to applications.
 For scale-out systems, a Virtual Machine allows for a distribution and control of complete computer environments using only software.

+You can <a href="https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/reference/tlfs" target="_blank">read the details of Microsoft's Hypervisor here</a>.

 <h3>Containers <i>(Docker)</i></h3>

 The next level of Abstraction is a <i>Container</i>.
 There are various types of Container technologies, in this workshop, you will focus on <a href="https://docs.docker.com" target="_blank">Docker</a>.